Dsnake1/493-Lego-Mindstorm/README.md

-# blockly-page-editor
-Example for creating a visual programming editor with Google Blockly.
-View the full tutorial online at: http://jlcreations.com/create-visual-programming-editor-blockly/
+Code for a visual Lego NXT robot controller using Blockly and NXC.

+Dylan Schnabel
+Dakota Krout
+Michael Adams